Severe Thunderstorm Warning issued for Chippewa, Mackinac by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Chippewa, Mackinac by NWS

-Effective: 2021-08-11 16:01:00 EDT Expires: 2021-08-11 16:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Chippewa; Mackinac A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 430 PM EDT FOR CENTRAL CHIPPEWA AND EASTERN MACKINAC COUNTIES At 400 PM EDT, severe thunderstorms were located along a line extending from near Barbeau to near Hessel to near Evergreen Shores, moving southeast at 45 mph.
-The Kinross Airport measured a 64 mph wind gust with this storm.
+Effective: 2021-08-11 16:11:00 EDT Expires: 2021-08-11 17:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Chippewa; Mackinac The National Weather Service in Gaylord has issued a * Severe Thunderstorm Warning for Southeastern Chippewa County in eastern Michigan Southeastern Mackinac County in eastern Michigan * Until 500 PM EDT. * At 410 PM EDT, severe thunderstorms were located along a line extending from 10 miles southeast of Munuscong to 6 miles south of Goetzville to near Mackinac Island, moving southeast at 50 mph.
 HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-These severe storms will be near Munuscong and Hessel around 405 PM EDT.
-Other locations in the path of these severe thunderstorms include Cedarville and Stalwart.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...OBSERVED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees. * Severe thunderstorms will be near Saint Marys River and Detour Village around 415 PM EDT.
+Potagannissing Bay around 420 PM EDT.
+Drummond Island around 425 PM EDT.
+Other locations in the path of these severe thunderstorms include False Detour Channel.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0